 In both cases, the band wanted to CHANGE.

 As did Maiden.
 And Dickinson in particular.
 But his state of mind was an issue.
-Bruce himself admits, in retrospect, that he considered ending his singing career at that point, feeling that “I was just creatively done.
+Bruce himself admits, in retrospect, that he considered ending his music career at that point, feeling that “I was just creatively done.
 Exhausted.
 Nothing left in the tank really.”

 Author Joe Shooman points out that Bruce’s instinct would always be to rip up the rulebook and chase another challenge.
 So he envisioned something drastically different for Maiden’s next album…